-Goodyear, AZ — More controversy created by law enforcement coming out of Arizona this week as a Goodyear police officer was caught on camera beating and dragging a woman out of her car on pavement which routinely reaches flesh melting temperatures.
+Goodyear, AZ — More controversy created by law enforcement coming out of Arizona as a Goodyear police officer was caught on camera beating and dragging a woman out of her car on pavement which routinely reaches flesh melting temperatures.
 Her crime: having a suspended drivers license.

 Unlike other states, Arizona has a flaw in its motor vehicle insurance tracking software.
 Inexplicably, as one resident told TFTP, a person’s insurance can appear to not be valid.
 The Arizona MDV system then notifies the resident their appears to be a lapse in their insurance coverage.
 If the notice goes overlooked, the resident’s drivers license can then be suspended.

 The motorist will then be pulled over by police.
 If they cannot prove they have insurance, the car is towed and the motorist can be arrested for driving on a suspended license.
 Goodyear police did not say such is the case with the motorist in the following video but they did confirm she was driving on a suspended license.